openmrs/openmrs-eip/README.md

 Unit ant Integration tests were only coded for the camel-openmrs Maven module.
 Integration tests are located in the [**app/src/it**](./app/src/it) folder.
 They are run by default during the Maven test phase.

-# Installation Guide for DB sync
+# Installation Guide For DB Sync

 The application is designed to run in one of 2 modes i.e. sender or receiver, you decide one of these via spring's JVM property **spring.profiles.active** with the value set to sender or receiver.